jamietre/iter8/README.md

 ## Roadmap

+### Construct from object

+We should be able to construct from an object.
+Need to think of API for object key iteration techniques.
+The issue is the variety of ways to determine which keys to use:

+-- own keys
+-- all prototype chain (except constructor)
+-- probably want to iterate property getters optionally

+    iter(obj)
+    iter.fromObject(obj) -- include proto - same as "for in"
+    iter.fromObject(obj, true) -- include property getters
+    iter.fromObjectOwn(obj) -- just own properties, same as Object.keys
+    ?

 ### Missing methods

 There are a few more interesting methods I'd like to implement that are pretty easy and will be in the next release: